-This depends on the complexity of the coefficient functions, whether they or their derivatives are rapidly changing, the tolerance demanded, and how many iterations are needed to obtain convergence.
+The time taken by the routine depends on the complexity of the coefficient functions, whether they or their derivatives are rapidly changing, the tolerance demanded, and how many iterations are needed to obtain convergence.
 The amount of work per iteration is roughly doubled when TOL is divided by 16.
-To make economical use of the routine, one should try to obtain good initial values for ELAM and DELAM, and where appropriate good asymptotic formulae.
-Also the boundary matching points should not be set unnecessarily close to singular points.
+To make the most economical use of the routine, one should try to obtain good initial values for ELAM and DELAM, and, where appropriate, good asymptotic formulae.
+The boundary matching points should not be set unnecessarily close to singular points.
+The extra time needed to compute the eigenfunction is principally the cost of one additional integration once the eigenvalue has been found.